 Kagan Structures engage every student.
 In the traditional classroom, the teacher is the hardest working person.
 At Kagan, we think that's backwards.
 Students need to work at least as hard!
 The more they interact with their peers and with the curriculum, the more they'll learn.
 Kagan Structures require every student to participate frequently and approximately equally.
 Kagan Structures close the achievement gap by creating dramatic gains for struggling students.
 But the gains are not bought at the expense of high achievers; they too are engaged in a richer, more interactive learning environment.
 As brain-research is proving, meaningful engagement is just a better way to reach and teach all students.
 Surely, other classroom practices and school wide changes can make a positive difference for students.
-But nothing makes an impact as immediate, powerful, and on so many outcomes as active student engagement.
-When students are actively engaged on a daily basis, everything changes.
-Engagement is the key!
+But nothing makes an impact as immediate, powerful, and on so many outcomes as active student engagement is the key!